Bobulous/uk.org.bobulous.java.collections/README.md

 # uk.org.bobulous.java.collections
 A package related to Java collections.
+Still in alpha testing and prone to fundamental change.

 Currently contains a Combinatorics class which allows all possible combinations to be generated from a provided Set, either as an unordered Set or as a SortedSet which is ordered based on the SortedSetComparator which is also included in the package.